clearfeed/slack_channelmgr/docs/guide_for_slack_auth_token.md

 In order to access Slack via APIs - we need an auth token.
 In order to do so - you can create a Slack App that has the required scopes.
 To do so:

-1. _Either_ follow the steps described in the following section on [Creating a Slack App using Manifest](#create-slack-app-using-manifest)
+1. _Either_ follow the steps described in the following section on [Creating a Slack App using Manifest](#create-slack-app-using-manifest).
+This approach is *strongly recommended*.

 <br>